qdrant/landing_page/qdrant-landing/content/documentation/concepts/collections.md

 *Available as of v1.4.0*

 Qdrant 1.4 adds support for updating more collection parameters at runtime.
-HNSW index, quantization and disk configurations can now be changed without having to recreate a collection.
-If updated parameters don't match the existing index or quantized data, they will be rebuilt automatically in the background.
+HNSW index, quantization and disk configurations can now be changed without recreating a collection.
+Segments (with index and quantized data) will automatically be rebuilt in the background to match updated parameters.

 In the following example the HNSW index and quantization parameters are updated, for the whole collection and `my_vector` specifically: